neondatabase/website/content/docs/guides/branching-data-recovery.md

 ## Change your primary branch

-You now have a production branch with lost data and recovery branch with the data in the desired state.
+You now have a production branch with lost data and a recovery branch with the data in the desired state.
 You could dump data from the recovery branch and load it into the production branch using dump and restore utilities like `pg_dump` and `pg_restore`, or you can make the recovery branch your new primary branch.

 To make the recovery branch your new primary:

 1. In the Neon Console, select a project.
 2. Select **Branches** to view the branches for the project.
-3. Select a branch from the table to view details about the branch.
+3. Select your recovery branch from the table.
-4. On the branch details page. select **Set as Primary**.
+4. On the branch details page, select **Set as Primary**.

 <Admonition type="note">
 If your previous primary branch was your project's root branch (the initial branch created with your project), it cannot be deleted.
 Deleting a root branch is not yet supported.
-In the meantime, you can rename your root branch (perhaps adding an `OLD`` prefix to its name) and remove data from it to ensure that it's not used accidentally or consuming storage space.
+In the meantime, you can rename a root branch (perhaps adding an `OLD` or `DO_NOT_USE` prefix to its name) and remove data from it to ensure that it's not used accidentally or consuming storage space.
 </Admonition>

 ## Update your connections